pth55/SHOW-MY-ANSWERS/README.md

 8. Now Download the Tool/Software from [HERE!](https://github.com/pth55/SHOW-MY-ANSWERS/releases/download/v2/show_my_answers.exe)

-9. Now just Double click that executable to open the actual software.<br><br>
+9. Now just Double click that executable to open the actual software.<br>

 10. Here you need to do 3 things:
     - Paste the JSON code that you have copied in step 7 into that textarea.